Jason Miyares: Virginia House of Delegates

-Attorney general of Virginia (2022–present)
+Virginia Attorney General (2022–2026)

-Election
+2021 Virginia Attorney General Election

 In May 2021, Miyares was nominated as the Republican candidate for Virginia Attorney General.
 He ran against Mark Herring, the incumbent Democratic attorney general, who sought a third term in the November 2021 general election.
 Miyares was selected at the Virginia Republican Party's "unassembled" convention, in which party delegates cast ranked-choice ballots at polling sites across the state.
 Miyares defeated three other candidates: Leslie Haley, Chuck Smith, and Jack White.
 In the final round, Miyares defeated Smith, a hard-right candidate, by a closer-than-expected margin of 52% to 48%.

 During his campaign against Herring, Miyares emphasized crime issues.
 He opposed proposals for the elimination of qualified immunity and declined to take a position on what he would do in the police killing of Bijan Ghaisar.
 In the November 2021 election, Miyares defeated Herring in a tight race, becoming the first Hispanic and Cuban American to be elected Attorney General of Virginia.

+2025 Virginia Attorney General Election

+Incumbent Attorney General Jason Miyares launched his re-election bid on X (formerly Twitter) on November 18, 2024, after the 2024 elections where he pledged to either officially run for attorney General or governor.
+Before his declination, Miyares was widely viewed as the main potential challenger to Earle-Sears in the 2025 gubernatorial election.
+He criticized Earle-Sears for her gubernatorial announcement being before the 2024 Elections.

+On April 5, Jason Miyares became the official Republican nominee for attorney general after no other candidates filed their candidacies.

+Jason Miyares faced Democratic nominee Jay Jones in the general election after Jones won the Democratic primary on June 17, 2025.
+Miyares' re-election campaign emphasized crime reduction, prevention of overdose cases, and regulation on social media corporations.
+Miyares declined to make statements on federal layoffs and tariffs from the Trump Administration which were unpopular in the state — he noted CNBC's position of Virginia "as the top state for business" in 2024.
+Miyares endorsed Republican John Reid for lieutenant governor in the 2025 Virginia lieutenant gubernatorial election despite "sexually explicit posts" on Tumblr.

+In August, the Republican Governors Association supported Miyares as the "party’s best hope for a win" and "the strongest Republican on the Virginia ballot in 2025."
+Earle-Sears' gubernatorial campaign at the top-of-the-ticket was criticized for the inability to competitively raise funds and lack of attention for her campaign.
+By late summer, many political pundits believed Earle-Sears' improved her campaign, which would enable Miyares to split the ticket and win his re-election.
+The RGA spent $2 million on Miyares' re-election bid, while Miyares outspent Jones nearly 2-1 ($7.5 million-$4 million).
+He unexpectedly spent more money than Earle-Sears in the summer, where she only raised $4.5 million.